Kong/developer.konghq.com/app/deck/distributed-config.md

 | Very large configuration | You have a large set of entities - hundreds, maybe thousands - and it's very difficult to manage them all in one file.
 You can use decK to break up the configuration into different files with specific purposes. |
 | Separation of consumer management | You want to declaratively manage all of the configuration for Kong except consumers and their credentials.
 This could be for any number of reasons: <br> - The consumers are being managed by another service <br> - The consumers are dynamically created <br> - The number of consumers is so large that it makes no sense to manage them in a declarative fashion |

-## Methods for managing distrubuted configuration
+## Methods for managing distributed configuration

 ### Tags